TheDeanLab/navigate/docs/source/user_guide/case_studies/setup_voodoo.rst

         axes: [x] # software axes
         axes_mapping: [z] #hardware axes

-   Importantly, any stage you designate as ``z`` will be used for acquisition of a z-stack.
+   Importantly, any stage you designate as ``Z`` will be used for acquisition of a z-stack.